keboola/job-runner/README.md

 Symfony console application which is used inside an ECS task and wraps Docker runner library.

 ## Running locally
-Use `docker-compose run tests-local` to get development environment.
+Use `docker-compose run dev` to get development environment.
 To configure Debugger in PHPStorm, point PHPStorm to phpunit.phar in `bin\.phpunit\phpunit-6.5\phpunit`.
 To recreate the `bin\.phpunit` folder, run `php bin/phpunit`.